 If the premium paid in a year is more than 10% of the amount of cover, then the entire premium is not tax exempted.
 This problem typically arises when it comes to Single Premium Life Insurance Plans.

 Rule of thumb – If the premium being paid is greater than 10% of the Sum Assured of the plan, then the total premium is not eligible for tax exemption.

 Let us see with the help of an example:

 This is covered under Section 10(10D) of the Income Tax Act.
-The maturity amounts in life insurance plans is completely exempt from tax.
-You do not have to include it into your income in the year that the plan matures.
+The maturity amounts in life insurance plans are completely exempt from tax.
+You do not have to include it in your income in the year that the plan matures.